-The gate input of a typical modular environment is the input which is used to trigger the tone of the ModBase09.
-Opposing to the Trig input the Gate input can trigger the signal only without dynamics (on/off).
-The typical gate high signals used in modular world have normally 5-15 volts, which the gate input of the ModBase 09 can process without any problems - the threshold is at about 1 volts.
+The gate input of a typical modular environment is the input which is used to trigger the tone of the ModBase 09 MkII.
+The typical gate high signals used in modular world have normally 5-15 volts, which the gate input of the ModBase 09 MkII can process without any problems - the threshold is at about 1 volts.
 The gate polarity can be inverted by software too.
-Furthermore, some modular systems use a special kind of triggering called S-trig (switch trigger) which the ModBase 09 can do as a software feature too.
+Furthermore, some modular systems use a special kind of triggering called S-trig (switch trigger) which the ModBase 09 MkII can do as a software feature too.
 In this case the triggering is excited if the tip (hot wire) and ring (=ground) of the gate cable plug are shorted - be it electronical by a transistor or mechanical by a simple switch.